UPPMAX/programming_formalisms/docs/project_start/git_startup.md

 - Upload changes
 - Conflicts and resolutions
 - A bit about project organization
-- A bit about documenation
+- A bit about documentation

 ## Principles